Akash-nath29/WebNetr/README.md

 # WebNetr 👁️
 ### An online browsing helping hand to tackle and manage dark patterns on e-commerce websites.

+# Disclaimer 🛑:
+Our Model is still under development and training.
+So it is not 100% correct.
+We won't be responsible for any kind of wrong prediction.

 # Contributors 👨‍🏫:
 - [Akash Nath](https://github.com/Akash-nath29)
 - [Chirag Nahata](https://github.com/chiragnahata)